 You’ve already made massive progress by publishing your first nurture journey, so congratulations!
 In the next lesson, you’ll learn about a more sophisticated lead nurturing strategy.

-If you need help creating your first lead nurturing journey, sign up for our interactive Autopilot Training 102 webinar.
+If you need help creating your first lead nurturing journey, watch our Autopilot Training 102 webinar.

 Lesson 4: Lifecycle Lead Nurturing

 71% of high-performing marketers leverage marketing automation to nurture leads.
 Our lifecycle lead nurturing framework takes a more sophisticated approach.
 It combines the best practices we’ve learned from a variety ...Go to next lesson